 South Africa's Massmart reports wider annual loss of $97 mln

-JOHANNESBURG, March 7 (Reuters) - South African retailer Massmart Holdings MSMJ.J on Monday said its annual headline loss widened by 65%, hurt by two waves of COVID-19 and resultant lockdowns, as well as looting during the country's civil unrest last year.
+JOHANNESBURG, March 7 (Reuters) - South African retailer Massmart Holdings MSMJ.J said on Monday its annual headline loss widened by 65%, hurt by two waves of COVID-19 infections, the resultant lockdowns, and the looting during the country's civil unrest last year.

-The retailer, majority-owned by Walmart Inc WMT.N, said its 2021 headline loss, the main profit measure in South Africa, from total operations came in at 1.5 billion rand ($97.43 million) from a loss of 924 million rand reported in 2020.
+The retailer, majority-owned by Walmart Inc WMT.N, said its 2021 headline loss from total operations was 1.5 billion rand ($97.43 million), compared with a loss of 924 million rand in 2020.

-Excluding food businesses held for sale, the loss widened to 980 million rand.
+Excluding food businesses held for sale, the loss was 980 million rand.

+Like its peers, Massmart was prohibited from selling alcohol for about 110 days of its trading year as part of COVID-19 lockdown regulations, resulting in 1.8 billion rand in lost liquor sales.

+The group also said the civil unrest in July — sparked by the arrest of former President Jacob Zuma — directly impacted 43 of its stores and two distribution centres, adding that damages incurred from the resultant inventory write-off and assets impaired amounted to 1.5 billion rand.

 ($1 = 15.3950 rand)